alisonmsmith/vw-runner/README.md

 # congress data preprocessing

 the python scripts train-data-to-vw.py and test-data-to-vw.py remove speeches where the speaker is independent (I), speeches shorter than 100 characters, and all punctuation from the speeches.

+# incremental testing

+by setting $INCREMENTAL to true in train-and-test.sh, you can perform incremental training of the dataset broken into 50 training label chunks; there's certainly a better way to do it,  but the script works by creating training data for 50 labels, 100 labels, 150 labels and so on up until the full training data size.
+Then, for each input size, we train a model, test on the full test set, and compute the accuracy.
+The result is accuracies.txt which contains the mapping of number of training samples to accuracy.
+You can use this output to create a chart showing the how model accuracy changes as the learner encounters more training input.

+# randomizing the training input

+use the $RANDOMIZE variable in train-and-test.sh to specify whether or not to randomize the training input. vw runs online, so order is important. setting $RANDOMIZE to false, means vw will learn a consistent model each time, but this model might not be optimal.